George Joseph Smith: Two similar deaths

 In January 1915, the Metropolitan Police received a letter from Joseph Crossley, who owned a boarding house in Blackpool, Lancashire.
-Dated 3 January, it was written by Crossley on behalf of his wife and Mr Charles Burnham, who had spotted a newspaper article in the News of the World before Christmas 1914 on the death of Margaret Elizabeth Lloyd (née Lofty), aged 38.
-She had been found dead in her bathtub at her lodgings in 14 Bismarck Road, Highgate (later renamed Waterlow Road) by her husband, John Lloyd, and their landlady.
+Dated 3 January, it was written by Crossley on behalf of his wife Alice and Mr Charles Burnham, father of Alice Smith (née Burnham), who had died suddenly in a boarding house while in her bathtub.

-Burnham and Crossley enclosed a cutting of the article and another describing the report of a Blackpool coroner's inquest, dated 13 December 1913.
-The inquest had been into the sudden death of Burnham's daughter Alice Smith (née Burnham) in a boarding house while in her bathtub.
 She was found by her husband, George Smith.
 Alice was not an heiress but had worked hard and saved money.
 Additionally, Smith took out a life insurance policy on her worth £500.

+Burnham had spotted a newspaper article in the News of the World before Christmas 1914 on the death of Margaret Elizabeth Lloyd (née Lofty), aged 38.
+She had been found dead in her bathtub at her lodgings in 14 Bismarck Road (later renamed Waterlow Road), Highgate by her husband John Lloyd and their landlady.

-Burnham, Crossley and his wife found Alice and Margaret's deaths to be strikingly similar and urged the police to investigate the matter.
+With his letter Crossley enclosed one cutting of the News of the World article and another describing the report of a Blackpool coroner's inquest into Alice's death, dated 13 December 1913.
+He, his wife Alice and Burnham found the two deaths to be strikingly similar and urged the police to investigate the matter.